-- · mechanical engineering;
+- mechanical engineering;

-- · mechatronics engineering;
+- mechatronics engineering;

 - military staff, and safety technology engineering;

 - · agricultural and food industrial engineering;

 - engineering informatics.

-MSc in Logistics Engineering Length of study: 4 semesters
+MSc in Logistics Engineering

-Program objectives: The MSc level education of logistics engineers, who are prepared to analyse, design, organise and control logistic processes and systems with regard to the management of material-flows and connected information-flows realised between the companies concerned.
+Program objectives: The MSc level education of logistics engineers, who are prepared to analyse, design, organise and control logistic processes and systems with regard to the management of materialflows and connected information-flows realised between the companies concerned.
 They are prepared to design, develop and take part in manufacturing and quality control, as well as to control the operation of logistic machinery, tools and equipments of elements of logistic systems.